kfangster/scipy/doc/source/tutorial/stats.rst

     >>> print("P-value: ", round(pvalue, 1))
     P-value:  0.9 #random

+This section here is the null case.
 It is clear from here, that Dcorr is able to determine a relationship between the input data matrices because the p-value is very high and the Dcorr test statistic is relatively low.
+This makes sense as the data is independent.

 .. _quasi-monte-carlo: